 “Teaching children about the natural world should be seen as one of the most important events in their lives.” -Thomas Berry, The Dream of the Earth

-It is July.
+It is summer in Georgia.
 This means it is the perfect time for blueberry picking in Georgia.

 Below are a few tips to help you have a success day of picking

 This is the most important step you can take to have a successful day of blueberry picking in Georgia.
 Most farmers do not update social media every day, and the picking conditions can change drastically day-to-day, especially if there’s been rain or a dramatic change in temperatures.
 Calling ahead could save you the potential for a disappointing trip if they’ve had to close early.

 - Arrive Early

 Especially on the weekends, going right when the farm opens (or shortly thereafter) means you’ve got the best shot at the berries, and less-congested fields.
 Waiting until mid-day means you might be fighting crowds, unbearable heat, and the picked over berries.

 Select plump, full blueberries with a light gray-blue color.
 A berry with a hint of red isn’t fully ripened.
 White and green colored blueberries will not ripen after they are picked; while blueberries that have already turned purple, red or blue-ish usually DO ripen after they are picked

 Berry picking can a great activity for kids, as long as you remember keep it as just that—a fun activity.
 You are not going to pick 5 gallons of perfect berries during a singe outing with your kids.
 If you can manage your expectations and focus on having fun it will be a great trip every time.

 During our last trip, it was REALLY hot.
 After busting my butt for an hour in scorching heat and battling dehydration I discovered I picked only 4 dollars worth of blueberries.
 In that moment, I felt like a failure.
 To them, I was still their hero.